 7. Book as many travel services as possible on site

-With the exception of major events, you can usually expect your travel destination to not be fully booked.
-If you book on site, you save the commission for travel agencies and booking platforms and you have more room to negotiate.
-Almost everywhere you can find local accommodations or tours that do not have an excessive advertising budget and that offer good but definitely cheaper service.
+With the exception of major events, you can usually count on your destination not being fully booked.
+If you book on site, you save the commission for travel agencies and booking platforms and have more room for negotiation.
+Almost everywhere you will find local accommodation or tours that don't have an excessive advertising budget and that offer a good but definitely cheaper service.

 8. Avoid the high season

-If you can plan ahead, it is wise to look for major holidays in the country and the skin price time.
-Once you've discovered the most popular periods, avoid them and book at least two to six weeks before or after.
-Not only will this save you a lot of money, but you'll also experience more local life and less busy streets.
+If you can plan ahead, it's a good idea to look for major national holidays and peak travel times.
+Once you've spotted the most popular periods, avoid them and book at least two to six weeks before or after.
+Not only will this save you a lot of money, but you will also experience local life and less busy streets.